tyre/llamaindex-pinecone/README.md

 ### Hydrating nodes from the vector metadata

 Returning the ids of nodes is fun, but maybe you'd like to re-build the nodes themselves.
-There are two options that can be passed into `query` that enable this:
+There are two options that can be passed into `PineconeVectorStore`'s constructor that enable this:

 - `nodeHydrator`: a class conforming to NodeHydratorClass.
 Instances of this class must include a method of the signature `hydrate(vectorMetadata: PineconeMetadata) => BaseNode`;
 - `nodeHydratorOptions`: Something you want passed to the constructor of the `nodeHydrator`